 B. davidii cultivars are considered unfussy about soil type but they do prefer a free-draining soil.
-They require sun for at least part of the day and donít like deep shade.
+They require sun for at least part of the day and they won't tolerate deep shade.
 In areas with heavy clay it is probably best to improve the soil with plenty of compost and sharp sand or grit.
-Winter water-logging is the biggest problem.
+Winter water-logging is the biggest danger, where roots can rot away.
 I usually dig a very deep planting hole, much deeper than the top soil and back fill with the sand/grit and compost as this helps with drainage.
-Many cultivars grow so quick that they will become strong enough to cope with occasional water-logging.
+Many cultivars grow so quick they will become strong enough to cope with occasional water-logging.
 They also do like slightly alkaline conditions so lime can be beneficial and it helps the production of the hairs that produce grey foliage in some cultivars.
 Limestone (10mm) chippings that are used for drives can be introduced in the planting hole which both helps drainage and keeps the soil from becoming acid.

 Most garden centres sell plants all year round in 2 or 3 litre pots.
 These are usually strong enough to be planted out straight away and the best time by far is late spring once the soil has warmed up.
 I have got into the habit of growing them much bigger in pots before planting out as I have particularly heavy soil.
 It takes a very short time in spring and summer for a 3 litre plant to grow to fill a 15 litre pot.
 Once they are this size they are much more robust for the winter and can be planted out much later in the year, as late as August.

-It is a matter of opinion how much to cut them back in the spring as they will re-grow from a stump but generally cut down to knee height for smaller cultivars and young plants, maybe only to waist height for older and larger shrubs.
+It's a matter of opinion how much to cut them back in the spring as they will re-grow from a stump but generally cut down to knee height for smaller cultivars and young plants, maybe only to waist height for older and larger shrubs.
 Caution should be exercised when pruning the variegated cultivars as the new growth is prone to reversion, which is to say that the leaves revert to a plain un-variegated green.
 They tend to be less strong growing anyway and should always be left with sufficient buds and foliage to maintain the variegation.
-If a green shoot appears it is much more vigorous and soon outgrows the rest of the shrub Ė it is essential to remove these quickly and thoroughly.
+If a green shoot appears it is much more vigorous and soon outgrows the rest of the shrub; it's essential to remove these quickly and thoroughly.
 I usually cut back to the entire stem but normally it is only necessary to rub (rather than cut) the shoot away.

 Winter mulching is a good idea.
 Spent mushroom compost is brilliant for this, but any compost will do.
-A couple on centimetres deep is enough to encourage a healthy fauna in the soil such as earthworms that will help with the aeration and drainage.
+A couple of centimetres deep is enough to encourage a healthy fauna in the soil such as earthworms, which will help with the aeration and drainage.
 In acid soils a little lime added to the compost will both suit the Buddlejas and increase the worm population.

 There is more advice on the How to Prune Buddleja davidii page

 The correct amount to give depends on how rich the soil is but in general about a large cup-full per plant is should be sufficient.
 The fertiliser can be applied as a top dressing or lightly raked into the soil at the base of the plant.
-Liquid feed is also suitable and can be used throughout the growing season to support flowering Ė tomato feed is high in potash and is ideal.
+Liquid feed is also suitable and can be used throughout the growing season to support flowering.
+Tomato feed is high in potash and is ideal.

 When they are flowering, usually from early July, it is advisable to remove all the dead flowers every few days.
 If the seed capsules start developing the formation of new flowers will be suppressed as the plant directs all its energy into seed production.
 Regular dead-heading prolongs the flowering period with a second and even a third flush of flowers into September, although as the season progresses the flower panicles do get smaller.
 Those first flowers in July are always the biggest and the best.